Here you will find what's needed to connect your tape recorder to your computer using RS-232.

 To the RS-232 index page

-Every decent computer is suitable.
-As operating system recent versions of Windows, Linux, BSD and OS X will do.
+Every decent computer or tablet is suitable.
+As operating system recent versions of Windows, Linux, FreeBSD and OS X will do.
 Your computer should be equipped with an RS-232 port.
-If it isn't, you can use a USB-to-RS232 adapter.
-I used one I got from Conrad, a LogiLink AU0002B.
-This adapter is based on a Prolific PL2303 chip, it cost about 10 euros.
+If it isn't there, you can use a USB-to-RS232 adapter.
+I used a cheap one from Conrad, a LogiLink AU0002B.
+This adapter is based on a Prolific PL2303 chip, it cost about 10 euros and works well.

-On most versions of Linux and BSD the Perl interpreter is already installed.
+versions of Linux, FreeBSD and OSX the Perl interpreter is already installed.

-Check that from a terminal with
+Check that, using a terminal, with

 Term::ReadKey and Device::SerialPort.
-These may be part of your

-within a DOS-box (cmd.exe) with
+'Run' or a DOS-box (cmd.exe) with

 Activestate Perl is recommended.
 It is easy to install and comes with a module manager